zopefoundation/Zope/src/ZPublisher/request_params.rst

 list
   collect all values with this name into a list.

-  If there are more than a single parameter with the same name, then they are by default collected into a list.
+  If there are two or more parameters with the same name, then they are by default collected into a list.
   The ``list`` aggregator is mainly used to ensure that the parameter leads to a list value even in the case that